 - Start planning a kids fall bucket list!

 - Say “goodbye” to summer with learning about and celebrating the autumnal equinox

 Summer is technically June 20 – September 22 in 2021.
 Sometimes people use full months as seasons – a la summer is June, July, and August.
 But this list follows the more technical summer season from the first day of summer (June 20) to the Fall Equinox (September 22).

 - June 20 – Summer Solstice

 - July 1 – Canada Day

 - September 12 – Grandparents Day

 - September 22 – Fall Equinox

 Portland Area Summer Outings & Events:

-Most events and seasonal activities this summer have a more independent vibe or have gone virtual.
+Most events and seasonal activities this summer still have a more independent vibe.
+But not as virtual or non-existent as 2020 was.
+Phew!
 Here in the Portland area, there are still a lot of fun local activities.
 So mix in some local “events” and activities with independent outings and home activities!
 Check your local tourism website for seasonal ideas.
 Or just search for some summer events + your city.
 Until all the COVID-19 stuff is over, this summer will obviously be different than past years, but here are some of activities we can hopefully still enjoy in some aspect!